wlto/shopping-cart/README.md

 #### Observations

-- We must be more careful when passing objects to a function.
-Since in JavaScript passing an object (or an array) to a function will pass the actual object (or array) itself.
-Hence, modifying that object inside the function results in mutating the object itself.
+- Since in JavaScript objects and arrays are assigned by reference, we must be more careful when mutating the values of objects and arrays.

+#### On-going process

+-

 #### License